milobravman/milobravman.github.io/pages/projects.markdown

 #### Recommendation System Project

-Learned about the Jacquard formula, and how it can be used to make a very simple recomendation engine.
+Made a very simple recommendation engine based on the Jacquard formula.